TheRatto/dispatch-buddy/docs/integrations.md

-# Dispatch Buddy – Data & Integration Plan
+# Briefing Buddy – Data & Integration Plan

 ## Overview
-Dispatch Buddy aims to operate entirely on-device where possible, with cloud or API integrations as fallback or enhancement layers.
+Briefing Buddy aims to operate entirely on-device where possible, with cloud or API integrations as fallback or enhancement layers.

 ## Data Input
 ### ForeFlight / NAIPS PDF